alisacorporation/qt-ac-framework/PROJECT_STATUS.md

-# Umbrella Corp.
-System Monitor - Project Documentation
+# Alisa Corporation :: System Monitor - Project Documentation

 ## 1. Project Overview
 **Goal**: Create a Qt-based desktop application featuring a futuristic UI/UX inspired by the Umbrella Corporation's aesthetic from the Resident Evil series.